Extending the User model

 Don't forget to check out the Community Sprinkles.
 Some may provide easy ways to add custom profile fields to your users and groups.

-If you haven't already, set up your site Sprinkle.
+If you haven't already, set up an empty UserFrosting install using the Skeleton.
 For the purposes of this tutorial, we will call our Sprinkle extend-user with App\ExtendUser as a base namespace.

 Implement the data layer